Blog

 • The bail agent posts the full $40,000 with the jail

-Release time depends on the jail facility and processing workload.
+Release time depends on the jail facility and booking workload.

 How Long Does Release Take After Bail Is Posted?

-• 2 – 6 hours for smaller local facilities
+• 2 – 6 hours at smaller local jails

 Frequently Asked Questions